 “What we’ve seen is an uptick in people wanting to communicate and be with each other in real life, and I think that’s because we’ve been so isolated with our phones and on social media – we hide behind that wall” says CEO Christina Cyr.
 With two headphone jacks, sharing is the new black.

-In times that require immediate service, professionals are increasingly expected to be on-call and carry multiple devices – forget that - this Android 9 4G LTE model features two sim cards, for work AND play.
+In times that require immediate service, professionals are increasingly expected to be on-call and carry multiple devices – forget that - this Android 9 4G LTE model features two SIM cards, for work AND play.

-We’ve seen companies like Amazon and Google break the rectangular paradigm with circular devices for the home – now is the time to think different for communications.
+We’ve seen companies like Amazon and Google break the rectangular paradigm with circular devices for the home – now is the time to innovate our mobile communication device.

-Cyrcle Phone Features
+The Cyrcle Phone Features

 Android 9